eliofio/PrOpRe/README.md

 The output of this code is twofold:

-    * _trace_${ProteinName}.txt_: it gives a trace of how many Resolution & Relevance points has already been calculated and the time required for calculating a single point at fixed number of retained sites (lower the retained sites, lower the time for calculating RSD-map and consequently for computing Hs-Hk point).
-Moreover, also an estimation of the remainder total time is done.
+* **`trace_${ProteinName}.txt`**: it simply gives a trace of how many Resolution & Relevance points has already been calculated and the time required for calculating a single point at fixed number of retained sites (lower the retained sites, lower the time for calculating RSD-map and consequently for computing Hs-Hk point).
+Moreover, also an estimation of the remainder total time is done;

-`Hs-Hk-Nsites-${ProteinName}.txt`:
+* **`Hs-Hk-Nsites-${ProteinName}.txt`**: it is a more important file, as it contains all the value of resolution (Hs), relevance (Hk), and the number of sites retained associated to Hs and Hk.
+This file is organized in 3 rows.
+It will be useful for drawing plots an computing the optimal number of sites, that is the purpose of the third script, namely "Hs-Hk-plots.py".

+A short explaination of arguments is provided by launching the command `python3 ResRel-MPI.py -h` or `python3 ResRel-MPI.py --help`.
+Alternatively, for printing a short usage message, please type: `python3 ResRel-MPI.py` or `python3 ResRel-MPI.py -u`

+Before running the python scripts, read carefully the next section that provides a detailed explaination of each argument.